 Earlier this year, a $2 trillion economic stimulus plan became law in late March.
 Since then, the unemployment rate has been higher than it had been in the previous 10 years — peaking at 14.7 percent in April.

 This money, and a future round of stimulus checks, could help those who are struggling to stay afloat during the coronavirus crisis.
 Around two-thirds of Americans were expecting to receive a stimulus check earlier this year, according to a Bankrate survey.

-A key provision of the plan includes getting up to $1,200 direct payments for eligible individuals, $2,400 for qualified married couples and also $500 per child to many Americans.
+A key provision of the March plan included getting up to $1,200 direct payments for eligible individuals, $2,400 for qualified married couples and also $500 per child to many Americans.

 Stretching those dollars during these uncertain economic times is the best strategy.

 “I would be looking at ways that we can buy ourselves some breathing space, some margin,” says Charlie Bolognino, ChFC, CFP, and owner of Side-by-Side Financial Planning LLC in Plymouth, Minnesota.

 Here are six tips about where to allocate stimulus money and maximize these funds.

 If you can afford to do so, put some of this money into an emergency fund, whether it’s an existing fund or one you’re starting from scratch.

 “The first priority is to pad your emergency savings,” says Greg McBride, CFA, Bankrate chief financial analyst.
 “Even if the money isn’t needed right away, having it available if needed later is a financial buffer and provides some peace of mind.”